How To Write a Bio About Yourself (With Tips and Example)

 5. Write in the third person

-Writing in the third person is referring to yourself by your name like you're talking about yourself.
+When you write in the third person, you are using your name when referring to yourself.
 Third-person is typically the standard for formal bios, though this varies.
 Using the third person also makes your bio more web-friendly.
 It's easier for search engine optimization (SEO) algorithms to recognize that the bio is about you, making it more likely to appear if someone searches your name.

 6. Edit your bio